Jeremy Roenick: Media

 In September 2010, it was announced Roenick would become a regular judge on the second season of CBC's reality program Battle of the Blades, which pairs ex-NHL players with professional female figure skaters to compete in a pairs figure skating competition.

 Roenick also gained pop culture notoriety when Vince Vaughn referenced him in the 1996 film Swingers.
 While Vaughn's character plays a hockey video game in the movie, he says to his opponent, "Y'know, it's not so much me as Roenick; he's good ...".
+IGN would rank Roenick as the fourth-greatest athlete in video game history in 2012.
 When asked about if he had ever talked to Vaughn about the line in the film, Roenick said, "Yeah, he was actually a big fan of mine because he used to watch the games.
 He told me he put me in that movie totally out of respect.
 And everything he does, he tries to involve me with it.
 In Wedding Crashers, his fake name was Jeremy in the movie.
 That was pretty cool.
 He's a big fan of mine and a great dude.
 Great guy."

 Roenick has made acting appearances on television shows as well, including a cameo appearance on an episode of Go On on NBC on September 25, 2012.
 He has also appeared in an episode of Leverage, an episode of Ghost Whisperer, two episodes of Hack and two episodes of HBO's Arliss.
-In 2016, Roenick made a guest appearance in the last season of the Fox crime drama Bones, in the episode "The Head in the Abutment".
+In 2016, Roenick made a guest appearance in the penultimate season of the Fox crime drama Bones, in the episode "The Head in the Abutment."